Home » Rivers in India

 The Yamuna River is the largest tributary of the Ganga River.

-• It originates from the Yamunotri glacier, at the Bandarpoonch peak in Uttarakhand.
+• It starts from the Yamunotri glacier at the Bandarpoonch peak in Uttarakhand.

-• The main tributaries joining the river include the Sin, Hindon, Betwa Ken, and Chambal.
+• Its main tributaries are the Sin, Hindon, Betwa, Ken, and Chambal rivers.

 • The Tons is the largest tributary of the Yamuna.

-• The catchment of the river extends to the states of Delhi, Himachal Pradesh, Uttar Pradesh, Haryana, Rajasthan, and Madhya Pradesh.
+• The river’s catchment area covers Delhi, Himachal Pradesh, Uttar Pradesh, Haryana, Rajasthan, and Madhya Pradesh.

 Narmada River System